 Responsibilities of Teams (Coaches & Parents)…

 It’s the responsibility of coaches and parents to ensure that their athletes have not exhibited COVID-19 symptoms, been diagnosed with COVID-19, or been in the presence of an individual who has been diagnosed with COVID-19 in the last 2 weeks.
-Coaches may be asked to affirm this in writing prior to each day’s first game.
+Coaches will be asked to affirm this in writing prior to the tournament’s first game.

 In the heat of a game, please remember to respect the health, wellness, and safety of our field coordinators, officials, and staff.
 This means: